-School climate surveys

-Enrollment in career-technical education and other pathways (e.g., early college) as data become available

-Percent of high school graduates achieving the competency determination without needing Educational Proficiency Plans

-Preparedness for post-secondary success, including access to advanced coursework

-Percent of third graders achieving proficiency in reading

-Percent of sixth graders achieving proficiency in mathematics

-Data related to pre-kindergarten experience/readiness for kindergarten
+The report cards were designed based on feedback from a wide variety of stakeholders, including parents and families, and can be updated to include additional measures in the future, based on the priorities of Massachusetts stakeholders.

 Strategic resource use

 In an era of increasing demands for public services as the state’s population ages, the education sector will be competing with other public services for financial resources.
 Districts must continue to find ways to get more out of the people, time, and fiscal resources they already have to help improve outcomes for students, including by reducing inequities in the allocation of resources to different types of students.
-To this end, the state has created a new Office of Resource Allocation Strategy and Planning to develop new tools and supports for districts to rethink how they use their resources.
+To this end, the state has an Office of Resource Allocation Strategy and Planning to develop new tools and supports for districts to rethink how they use their resources.

-We will advance this work under ESSA by:
+We will continue to advance this work under ESSA by:

-Developing a consolidated district application for federal education grants consistent with state and local priorities.
-Currently districts apply separately for each of the funding sources provided for under ESSA.
-By creating a consolidated application connected to our state strategies, we will encourage districts to use their federal resources more strategically towards improving outcomes for all students.
+Improving upon a consolidated district application for federal education grants consistent with state and local priorities.
+After having streamlined the ESSA grant application, DESE continues to improve upon it by creating a user-friendly cloud-based application.

 Enhancing reports on school-level expenditures.
-Massachusetts already collects school-level per-pupil data and reports the data in a limited way, but we will use ESSA as an opportunity to advance our work in this area.
-We have already begun pilot testing Resource Allocation and District Action Reports that use these data to provide comparisons and insights on how districts use their resources.
-These reports will be available statewide during the 2017–18 school year.
+Massachusetts reports school-level per pupil data and will use ESSA as an opportunity to advance our work in this area.
+We have developed and currently maintain Resource Allocation and District Action Reports that use these data to provide comparisons and insights on how districts use their resources.

 Requiring resource use reviews in the lowest performing schools.
-The turnaround plan for schools identified for comprehensive or targeted support and intervention will include an analysis of inequities in access to resources for students in those schools to inform the strategies included in the plan.
+The turnaround plan for schools identified for comprehensive or targeted support and intervention include an analysis of inequities in access to resources for students in those schools to inform the strategies included in the plan.

 Ongoing review and refinement

-In developing our state plan, we benefited greatly from the voluminous feedback we received from our stakeholders.
-We collected feedback over the course of nearly 12 months, during which we connected with nearly 200 stakeholder groups, along with hundreds of educators, parents, and students.
-We also conducted five public forums in fall 2016 with more than 250 participants, participated in close to 100 community meetings and presentations, and received approximately 3,200 responses to our stakeholder feedback surveys.
-We made numerous revisions to our plans as a result of this engagement.

-During our official public comment period from early February to early March we received feedback from over 1,000 people.
-The overwhelming majority of those who commented (94-96 percent) expressed support for our identified focus areas: early grades literacy, middle grades mathematics, high-quality educational and career pathways for high school students, and additional supports for historically disadvantaged students.
-The strongest endorsement amongst respondents was for our focus on early grades literacy and additional supports for historically disadvantaged students, with three-quarters of those who commented stating that they “Strongly agree” with these focus areas.
+As we revised and updated the 2017 version of this plan, we were heartened by all that has been accomplished in Massachusetts.
+The steady stream of improvements we have made in our education system over time is the result of both investments of resources from the federal, state, and local levels, but also investment of the attention and thoughtful feedback we receive from our stakeholders.
+Whether it’s through our regular meetings with our many stakeholder groups, or through targeted stakeholder outreach exercises like the one we completed for the ARP ESSER grant, consistent and robust communication and feedback with our stakeholder groups has been and continues to be paramount to making progress.

+While the revision of the ESSA plan in 2022-2023 was a much different exercise than the initial writing of the plan in 2016-2017, we still worked with our many stakeholders and solicited official public comment.
+From February to mid-March of 2023, we received feedback from over X people.